cqdinh/cqdinh.github.io/experiments/index.md

 ### Polynomial Residual Layer

-I look at a potential modification of residual connections to see how it effects a neural network's approximation power.
+I look at a potential modification of residual connections to see how it affects a neural network's approximation power.

 #### <a href="https://colab.research.google.com/drive/1Ikweeyz3PtRRc5R_NvzwUvXa7zZsa0HN?usp=sharing">Google Colab Notebook</a>